news

 When they woke on Christmas Day, Greta messaged her parents complaining of "the worst hangover ever" and said she was seeing "black spots" in her vision, per The Times.

-Thinking it was just alcohol-related, they decided to try to sleep it off, unaware that they needed medical assistance.
-Tragically, staff found their bodies on Boxing Day morning.
+Thinking it was just alcohol-related, the couple decided to try to sleep it off, unaware they needed medical assistance.
+Staff found their bodies on Boxing Day morning.

 Greta and Arno in their engagement announcement.
 The couple died from methanol poisoning in Vietnam.Greta and Arno in their engagement announcement.
 Image: Facebook/Greta Otteson.